Timeline of first orbital launches by country

 This is a timeline of first orbital launches by country.
-While a number of countries have built satellites, as of 2022, eleven countries have had the capability to send objects into orbit using their own launch vehicles.
-Russia and Ukraine inherited the space launchers and satellites capability from the Soviet Union, following its dissolution in 1991.
+While a number of countries, incl.
+Canada, Australia, Germany, Brazil, Algeria, Kazakhstan, Turkey, Argentina, Italy, Indonesia, Poland, South Africa, the Philippines, Egypt, Spain, Mexico, Thailand and Chile, have built or launched satellites, as of 2022, eleven countries, incl. the United States, Japan, China, India, Iran, Israel, France, the United Kingdom and South Korea, have had the capability to send objects into orbit with their own launch vehicles.
+Russia and Ukraine inherited the capability of the space launchers and satellites from the Soviet Union, following its dissolution in 1991.
 Russia launches its rockets from its own and foreign (Kazakh) spaceports.

 Ukraine launched only from foreign (Kazakh and Russian) launch facilities until 2015, after which political differences with Russia effectively halted Ukraine's ability to produce orbital rockets.
 France became a space power independently, launching a payload into orbit from Algeria, before joining space launcher facilities in the multi-national Ariane project.
 The United Kingdom became a space power independently following a single payload insertion into orbit from Australia.